-This is a generic plan that outlines how the council will respond to a major incident.
-The Emergency Management plan details actions for different departments and agencies according to the stage of the emergency
+- Emergency Management Plan is a generic plan that outlines how the council will respond to a major incident.
+The Emergency Management Plan details actions for different departments and agencies according to the stage of the emergency.

 - the impact on the health and welfare of the population

 - the provision of temporary accommodation/shelter for residents made homeless or those who are required to evacuate their homes

 - and the services available to provide practical and emotional support to those affected

 The above plans are referred to as 'Capability plans'.
 This type of plan covers how particular responses will be carried out.

 The Emergency Planning team also maintains a number of other plans which may be used to respond to emergencies.
 These include; 'Hazard-specific' plans which provide response details for particular kinds of emergency events, eg: pandemic influenza plan, structural collapse.